Haletran/42_Minishell/README.md

 For execve :
     - need a have the path of the command
-    - need to have the command with his args exemple : cat Makefile
+    - need to have the command with his mnsh exemple : cat Makefile
     /usr/bin/cat (check_path function)
     cat Makefile